Senior Community Service Employment Program.

 Applicants do need to meet certain qualifications, including income limits.
 The SCSEP program does have limited funding as well, so not everyone will be able to benefit from it.

 This program was originally created and authorized by the Older Americans Act.
 It is one of the primary government programs that provide subsidized, service-based job training for low-income persons 55 or older who have poor employment prospects and who are currently unemployed.

-If you apply to the Senior Community Service Employment Program and are found to be eligible, individuals will initially be placed into a part time job that involves working in the community.
+If you apply to the Senior Community Service Employment Program and are found to be eligible, individuals will initially more than likely be placed into a part time job that involves working in the community.
+In rare occasions full time work may be arranged too.
 That community service type job will be the typical starting position for a new candidate.
 The goal is to transition individuals into full time, more permanent employment opportunities with businesses that are also local to your community.

 The program will only help low-income persons who are aggressively looking for a new job and who want to reenter the workforce.
 Guidelines for who can be assisted are created by the U.S. Department of Health and Human Services and the Department of Labor.

 The federal government and the SCSEP team believe that everyone should be able to achieve the American Dream, regardless of their age.
 Having a full time job can promote economic self-sufficiency for older individuals, and the income can help people pay their bills and provide for their basic needs.

 The program improves the employment opportunities for unemployed senior citizens and older Americans.
 It helps them bring many skills and experiences to employers to benefit them.
 It also promotes older individuals as a solution for businesses seeking reliable, trained, and qualified employees.

 Benefits of the Senior Community Service Employment Program